William Edward Cousins: Bishop of Peoria

 Pius XII appointed Cousins as the fourth bishop of Peoria on May 21, 1952.
 He was installed at St. Mary's Cathedral in Peoria on July 2, 1952.
 During his tenure as bishop, Cousins established five new parishes and six new grade schools.

 Archbishop of Milwaukee

 Cousins was appointed as the eighth archbishop of Milwaukee by Pope John XXIII on December 18, 1958.
 From 1962 to 1965, Cousins attended the Second Vatican Council in Rome, during which he sat on the Commission on Communications Media and on the Lay Apostolate.

-During the American civil rights movement, some groups in the archdiocese pressured Cousins to curb the activism of some priests.
+During the American civil rights movement in the 1960s, some groups in the archdiocese pressured Cousins to curb the activism of some priests.
 Most of these complaints centered on Reverend James Groppi, who led many civil rights marches and protests in Chicago.
 In 1967, Cousins stated his support for open housing, the movement against housing discrimination against minorities, and other objectives of Groppi.
 However, Cousins rejected some of his tactics.